CurtisNewbie/Android_ImageEncryptor/README.md

 **Some of the Features:**

 - Display the encrypted images on the fly.
+- Support thumbnails (thumbnails are also encrypted).
-- Support *swipe* and *drag and drop* animations in the list.
+- Support *swipe* and *drag-and-drop* gestures in the list.
 - Add images from Gallery (or other similar apps).
 - Take pictures using Camera (or other similar apps), original image is deleted once it's encrypted.
-- Display a zoomable view of the image
+- Display a zoomable view of the image (powered by PhotoView library).
 - Recover the encrypted image and expose it to other Gallery alike apps.
+- Support *Share* functionality, with which you can initiate this app to encrypt the image that you selected in other apps.

 ## Details of Implementation